Leeft/three-sprite-texture-atlas-manager/README.md

 ### Documentation ###

-Please see [the API reference](docs/API.md) for the entire public interface.
+Please see [the API reference](docs/API.md) for the public interface.

 ### Development ###